shauryabit2k18/GAN-s-for-ART/README.md

      **G(z)**      = *generator* network
 ### So basically, training the GAN has 2 parts:
 #### Part-1:
 The *discriminator* is trained while the *generator* is idle.
 In this phase, the network is only forward propogation and no_backpropagation is done.
-It is also trained on the fake generated data obtain from the *generator*
+It is also trained on the fake generated data obtain from the *generator*.
 #### Part-2:
 The *generator* is trained while the *discriminator* is idle.
 After the **D(x)** is trained by the generated fake data of **G(z)**, we get its predictions and use the results for training the *generator* and get better results form the previous try and then it again trys to fool the *discriminator* somehow.